Email marketing is one of the best ways to monetize your blog.

 So, write sales emails a little less frequently.

-You can hold a huge sale once in 4-5 months and hold mini-sales every 2-3 months.
+You can hold a BIG sale once in 4-5 months and hold mini-sales every 2-3 months.

-You can talk about an offer or an affiliate product once in a while.
+You can talk about an offer or an affiliate product occasionally.

 It’s all about the balance!